remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

 Second, note the *critical* checking of whether the **fopen()** actually succeeded.
-This is not Java where an exception will be thrown when things goes wrong; rather, it is C, and it is expected (in good programs, you know, the only kind you'd want to write) that you always will check if the call succeeded.
+This is not Java where an exception will be thrown when things goes wrong; rather, it is C, and it is expected (in good programs, i.e., the only kind you'd want to write) that you always will check if the call succeeded.
 Reading the man page tells you the details of what is returned when an error is encountered; in this case, the macOS man page says: